Collapse into Now: Release and promotion

 To promote the album, the band released music videos for each song on the album, featuring directors such as James Franco, Sam Taylor-Wood, Jim Herbert, and lead singer Michael Stipe.
 Stipe notes that: "The idea was to present a 21st-century version of an album.
 What does an album mean in the year 2011, especially to generations of people for whom the word album is an archaic term?
 An album for me as a teenager in the '70s was a fully formed concept.
 It was a body of work from an artist I liked or trusted or who excited me..[...]
 I wanted to present an idea of what an album could be in the age of YouTube and the Internet.
 Not from Kanye West, not from Lady Gaga, not from Beyoncé; they've got their place.
 This is what we do.
 We put together and sequenced the strongest body of work that we could possibly come up with in this moment in time and put it onto this record."

 During promotion, the band stated that it had no intention of touring to support the album, with Peter Buck citing in an interview with NME that "it does seem like we've toured a lot in the last eight or ten years.
 To some degree it felt like we'd just been doing kind of the same thing we did last time.
 You just don't really want to repeat yourself in that way."
 He also stated that touring doesn't help album sales and concluded, "It seems like less and less people are buying albums, so do what you want."

 Complying with their resolution of not engaging in a new tour, R.E.M. officially disbanded as a group in September 2011, six months after the album was released.

 For 2011's Record Store Day, the band released R.E.M.
 Three—a package of three 7"s containing each of the commercial singles for the album.

+After being out of print for several years, the vinyl LP edition was re-pressed in 2023.